Caleb Sturgis: Miami Dolphins

-In the 2013 NFL Draft, Sturgis was selected by the Miami Dolphins in the fifth round, as the 166th overall pick.
+In the 2013 NFL draft, Sturgis was selected by the Miami Dolphins in the fifth round, as the 166th overall pick.
 He was the first placekicker taken in the draft.

 On August 14, 2013, Sturgis became the starter for the 2013 season after a short-lived competition with Dan Carpenter and with the latter being released that day.
 In his professional debut, Sturgis did not miss any of his 3 field goal attempts.
 In Week 5 against the Baltimore Ravens, Sturgis tried to send the game into overtime when he attempted a 57-yard field goal near the end of fourth quarter as the Dolphins lost 26–23.
 In Week 9 against the Cincinnati Bengals, Sturgis kicked a 44-yard field goal to tie the game at 20 with 11 seconds to go in regulation as the Dolphins won 22–20 in overtime.
+He was named to the PFWA All-Rookie Team.

 Sturgis was released by the team on September 5, 2015, and was replaced by Andrew Franks.